-Sign up below, you’ll get a free kit with resources, games and decorations for your event.
-All you have to do is invite your friends and “pop!” it’s a festival.
+Sign up below, you’ll get a free digital kit with resources, games and decorations for your event– at home, online, or in groups where it’s safe to do so

 POP-UP Festival Frequently Asked Questions

 A POP-UP Festival is a hands-on learning experience that you create by printing the activity “stations,” gathering simple materials, and inviting people to come together to learn & play.
 Each host decides which “stations” to print and adapts to their audience.

 Here is an example of the POP-UP Festival kit in use: